Yoga for Everybody

 A welcoming Sunday morning class designed to gently wake up the body and mind and help you feel ready for the week ahead.

-Expect a friendly, supportive atmosphere, thoughtful movement and a sense of leaving more awake, organised and settled.
-Many students enjoy continuing the Sunday ritual afterwards with coffee and breakfast next door at The Street Bakeshop in The Courtyard -entirely optional, but a lovely way to finish.
+Many students enjoy continuing the Sunday ritual afterwards with coffee and breakfast next door at The Street Bakeshop in The Courtyard.
+Entirely optional, but a lovely way to finish.

 Wednesday – Midweek Recharge